thosgood/this-weeks-finds/markdown/101-151/week131.md

 week131

-I\'ve been thinking more about neutrinos and their significance for grand unified theories.
-The term \"grand unified theory\" sounds rather pompous, but in its technical meaning it refers to something with limited goals: a quantum field theory that attempts to unify all the forces *except* gravity.
+I've been thinking more about neutrinos and their significance for grand unified theories.
+The term "grand unified theory" sounds rather pompous, but in its technical meaning it refers to something with limited goals: a quantum field theory that attempts to unify all the forces *except* gravity.
 This limitation lets you pretend spacetime is